prismicio/prismic-gatsby/docs/previews.md

    is also normalized to have the same key-value data shape as what we get at build-time.
-4. From `usePrismicPreview`, we receive `path`. `path` is a string determined by running `linkResolver` with the previewed document.
+4. From `usePrismicPreview`, we receive `path`. `path` is a string determined by running `linkResolver` with the raw previewed document.
 If for some reason you would need to have different logic to determine the path of your preview document, you can provide an optional `pathResolver` function that will be used instead.
 5. In `useEffect`, once `previewData` is available, we navigate the user to the